Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Boardwalk Entry

 Straight paths feel intentional when plants close in around them.
-A narrow wooden walkway keeps feet dry.
+A narrow wooden walkway keeps your feet dry while letting tropical greenery steal all the attention.

-While letting tropical greenery steal the spotlight.
-This works best in small back gardens where grass struggles or traffic is heavy.
+This works beautifully in small back gardens where grass struggles or foot traffic is heavy enough to wear things out.

-Lay simple timber boards down the center, plant large-leaf varieties tightly on both sides, and let palms arch slightly overhead to create a relaxed, resort-style entrance.
+Lay simple timber boards down the center, plant large-leaf varieties tightly on both sides, and let palms arch slightly overhead to create that relaxed, resort-style entrance feeling.

 @portaldoverde